 This course provides an introduction to basic techniques of realistic acting using exercises, improvisation and scene study.
 The emphasis is on honesty and commitment to action in order to be able to create real life in an imaginary world.
-Offered every Spring.
+Offered once per year.